 If not, you should.

-One of the most frequent complaints about using colored pencil for fine art is the amount of time needed to finish a piece.
+One of the most frequent complaints about colored pencil as a medium is the amount of time needed to finish a piece.
 If the drawing is very large or if you work in a representational style, you can easily spend weeks on a single project.
-Maybe even months.

 Using a colored support is a great way to jump start your next colored pencil project.
 If you choose a color that provides a base color or a base complementary color to most of the drawing, you won’t need to draw that base as you would if you were to do the same drawing on white paper.

 Art papers and museum quality mat boards are available in an array of colors from pastel tints to bright primaries.

 An artist with an adventurous streak could spend a year doing the same drawing over and over on different colors and never use the same color twice.

 Those two factors alone give you an idea of how much time you can save by drawing on colored paper.
 Let’s take a look at a few more.